MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/add-or-remove-language-packs-after-deployment-of-office-2016.md

 3. Run the language pack setup from the root of the network installation point for the Office 2016 Multi-Language Pack or Office 2016 Language Pack, and specify the path of the Config.xml file on the command line.
 For example:

-    **\\server\share\Office2016\LP\Setup.exe /Config** **\\server\share\Office2016\LP\RU\OMUI.ru-ru\Config.xml**
+    **\\\server\share\Office2016\LP\Setup.exe /Config** **\\\server\share\Office2016\LP\RU\OMUI.ru-ru\Config.xml**

     where **Office2016\LP** is the root of the network installation point for the language packs and **RU** is the language folder name.

 To deploy these languages for new Office 2016 installations, see [Specify which languages to install](customize-language-setup-and-settings-for-office-2016.md#BKMK_SpecifyLanguagesToInstall) and import existing customization .msp files into a new customization .msp file.
 A static list of the products contained in the installation source is built only during the initial creation of a customization file.
 If you later add more languages to the installation source, the existing customization file is not updated to reflect this change.
-For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage) (although this article is written for an earlier version of Office, the concepts and procedures it provides also apply to Office 2016).
+For more information, see [To import a customization .msp file to add languages to an existing installation](http://technet.microsoft.com/library/6bd88342-4f3a-4535-a570-475d251ef9da.aspx#BKMK_ImportMSO_AddLanguage).
+(Although this article is for an earlier version of Office, the information also applies to Office 2016.)

 <a name="BKMK_RemoveLanguagePacks"> </a>
 ## Remove language packs